coddo/TeamSubb/README.md

 This is and Eclipse project (Kepler version used here).

-For testing purposes, there is a user prepaired on the server
+For testing purposes, there is a user prepaired on the server <br>
-	-> user: testcoddo
+	-> user: testcoddo<br>
 	-> pass: codoban

-If exporting the project to a runnable jar file, you need to place the following things in the same location as the jar file in order for the application to run:
+If exporting the project to a runnable jar file, you need to place the following things in the same location as the jar file in order for the application to run:<br>
-	-> resources folder
+	-> resources folder<br>
 	-> Settings.xml file